 Using it properly is an easy way to fix exposure problems when you’re on the go – just dial your exposure value up or down a few notches and you can improve your images in a matter of seconds.
 Instead of spending too much time adjusting the ISO, Aperture, or shutter speed, you can improve your workflow by utilizing the Exposure Compensation.

-How To Use Exposure Compensation
+How To Use Exposure Compensation?

 Now we’re on to the fun part!
-To use this feature, your camera must be at a setting that uses the camera meter.
+To use this feature, your camera must be in a setting that uses the camera meter.
 This can be Shutter Priority, Aperture Priority, Program Mode, or other Scene Modes.
 The only time it will not work is when you have your setting in Manual or Automatic Mode.

 Your camera will most likely have a + and – sign button on top.
 This is the button you will press to control the exposure value settings.
 While pressing and holding down on the Exposure Compensation button, you’ll want to use the rotating dial to either increase or decrease your exposure values depending on the lighting situation.
 Keep in mind that every time you step up or down on the dial it equals to 1/3 of a stop.